bupemulenga/vsdc-markdoc-starter/pages/index.md

 Once the servlet container or application server has started successfully, you can access the deployed application by opening a web browser and navigating to the appropriate URL.
 The URL will typically include the hostname or IP address of the server, followed by the context path of the application.

 ### Monitor Logs (Optional)
 Monitor the logs of the servlet container or application server for any errors or warnings.
-These logs can provide valuable information if there are issues with deploying or running the .
+These logs can provide valuable information if there are issues with deploying or running the application.
 {% /callout %}

 ## Next steps